 Our curriculum offers students a holistic approach to their education by encompassing a range of techniques, contexts, experiences and opportunities.
 From formally recognised examinations and qualifications through to real-life scenario and work placements, our aim is to help all our learners realise their full potential.

-Traditional academic subjects are studied alongside specialist health-related technical qualifications, which are supported by professional representatives from our employer partners.
+Traditional academic subjects are studied alongside specialist health-related projects, which are supported by professional representatives from our employer partners.
 This combined approach to learning provides a well-rounded and contextualised education.

 We understand that whilst children and young people are individuals, each with their own style of learning and motivators, they all flourish when nurtured and encouraged to realise their full potential and ambitions.
 Health Futures UTC staff and partners meet these aspirations by using a variety of teaching methods, activities and technologies, all of which contribute to a unique learning experience.

-Through our strong links with employer partners and the University of Wolverhampton we open our students’ minds to the endless possibilities awaiting them in Higher education and the world of work.
-Teachers support students to develop and maintain personalised Study Plans that help ensure they gain the right qualifications and the perfect mix of knowledge, skills and experience to prepare them for any future studies, and ultimately employment.
+Through our strong links with employer partners we open our students’ minds to the endless possibilities awaiting them in higher education and the world of work.
+Teachers support students to develop and maintain employability skills that help ensure they gain the right qualifications and the perfect mix of knowledge, skills and experience to prepare them for any future studies, and ultimately employment.

 During Years 10 and 11